rcarriga/vim-ultest/README.md

 - [nvim-yarp](https://github.com/roxma/nvim-yarp)
 - [vim-hug-neovim-rpc](https://github.com/roxma/vim-hug-neovim-rpc)

+**Note:** Vim support is not in a usable state.
+The instructions here should only be used if you wish to contribute fixes.
+There is no fundamental issue blocking Vim support, I just don't have the time.
+Feel free to open PRs for adding support but I will not be addressing bug reports for Vim.

-I have not had the chance to extensively test Vim/NeoVim versions.
+I have not had the chance to extensively test NeoVim versions, it is recommended to stay on the latest nightly version.
 If you have issues with missing features, please open an issue with your editor version.

 Ultest can be installed as usual with your favourite plugin manager.